What Is Hemophilia B?

 Exercise and keeping at a healthy weight are important, too.
 Working out helps strengthen muscles, which can lessen bleeding from injuries.
 Extra weight puts more strain on the body, and that can increase problems from bleeding.

 Make sure all your health care providers are aware of your child's condition.
-He may need to take medications to help clot his blood before certain procedures, like dental work.
+They may need to take medications to help clot their blood before certain procedures, like dental work.

 Some over-the-counter medications, like ibuprofen, can cause bleeding, so check with your doctor before you give any to your child.